 Google wants to rank the best result for any given search query, and that’s why it’s so important for you to think about optimizing for topics, not just single keywords.

 You need to be demonstrating topical expertise to stand a chance of ranking at the top of the SERPs for your main ‘money’ keywords, and this means getting to grips with the concept of supporting content.
 Familiar with topic clusters?

-Essentially, this is the process of creating cluster content that's internally linked back to a pillar page.
-These are more in-depth pages that answer a specific question about your broad topic and links back to the main pillar page.
+Essentially, this is the process of creating cluster content that’s internally linked back to a pillar page.
+These are more in-depth pages that answer a specific question about your broad topic and link back to the main pillar page.
 This strategy allows you to also create content that's optimized for long-tail keywords.